-Who should be involved?
+Who in the organization should be involved?

 Having the right people in the room is a key component to a successful StratOp.
-The ideal team is comprised of six to twelve persons who are the key voices in your organization; who come from a variety of functions, are a healthy mix of ages, gender and tenure and above all, are those who can thing like a "shop owner" regardless of their position.
+The ideal team is comprised of six to twelve persons who are the key voices in your organization; who come from a variety of functions, are a healthy mix of ages, gender and tenure and above all, are those who can think like a "shop owner" regardless of their position.

-Where will we meet?
+Where will we gather?

 What is your role as Facilitator?